forrestfiller/emerging-headwinds/README.md

 This SPA makes posting jobs and tasks easier.
 I have tried to keep the code agnostic and modular.
 Perhaps more importantly, it is designed to be emotionally fulfilling.

 The backend is written in Node.js, frontend is in React with Redux, using React-router.
 I'm currently using Heroku for my deployment.
-The UI is a little lame for now.
-I will make it lovely soon.
+The UI is a work in progress, and I'll have things looking better shortly.

 If you register/login and then wish to logout, for now, after the top level domain, drop in '/account/logout' and you should see a lovely JSON object letting you know that you were successful and that you, the user, are now null!
-I'll add a button in the near future (but this is more fun, right?).
+I'll add a button in the near future.
 Similarly, if you're curious to know whether or not you are logged in, instead of entering '/account/logout' put in '/account/currentuser' and have a look at your JSON.

 ###Build Instructions

 Note: just a friendly reminder that the Twilio integration in this project won't run on the local server (sorry), so if you wish to SMS your desires to server you'll surely want to deploy to live.
-I used Heroku, so be sure to check those heroku logs (run ```heroku logs``` on the cli) to see if your messages made it.
+I used Heroku, so be sure to check those heroku logs (run ```heroku logs``` on the CLi) to see if your messages made it.

 1. ```git clone``` this repo, and change directories into the root level directory of the project.